Sometimes, a recipe is worth revisiting. This, my friends, is one of them.

-I not only wanted it to be vegan, but also gluten free.
-And I wanted it to require just one bowl.
+I wanted it to be not only vegan, but also gluten-free.
+And I wanted it to require just 1 bowl.
 Less mess, more people who can enjoy it.
 Worthwhile improvements if you ask me.

 So, I went to work and kind of perfected the thing.
 I don’t know how many times I’ve made this recipe in my life, but it just keeps getting better.
 And now I can confidently say it’s perfected.

 Vegan, gluten free, 1 bowl chocolate chip oatmeal cookie pancakes.
 Friends, say hello to the only pancake recipe you’ll ever need.

 To keep these gluten free I replaced the whole wheat flour with a mix of my favorite basic gluten free flour blend (which I always keep on hand for GF recipes) and almond meal.

 I love how this swap helped the pancakes not only cook through a bit better, but also achieve better overall texture.

 You’re gonna love these new-and-improved cakes.
 They are:

 Studded with melty chocolate chips

 & JUST like an oatmeal chocolate chip cookie (without actually being a cookie)

 I used to get up early on Saturday mornings, run a few miles, and then come home to a fat stack of banana pancakes that were quite similar to these bad boys.
 Now that I’ve re-discovered this fool-proof, now-perfected version, it has me wanting to re-establish that tradition all over again.